 Jennifer Wortman Vaughan, Greg Stoddard, Chien-Ju Ho, Adish Singla, Michael Bernstein, Devavrat Shah, Arpita Ghosh, Evgeniy Gabrilovich, Dengyong Zhou, Nikhil Devanur, Xi Chen, Alex T Ihler, Qiang Liu, Genevieve Patterson, Ashwinkumar Badanidiyuru, Hossein Azari Soufiani, Jacob Whitehill

-Northwestern University; UCLA/Harvard; ETH, Zurich; Stanford University; Massachusetts Institute of Technology; Cornell University; Google; Brown University; Cornell University; Harvard University; University of California, San Diego
+Northwestern University; UCLA; ETH, Zurich; Stanford University; Massachusetts Institute of Technology; Cornell University; Google; Brown University; Cornell University; Harvard University; University of California, San Diego

 Workshop: Crowdsourcing: Theory, Algorithms and Applications